 - Drafts and dust issues.

-We’ve had some HVAC contractors argue that there is no issue because the equipment is insulated along with the ducting that is ran throughout the attic.
-Although the ducts are insulated many of the systems that we have seen have the lowest rated insulation value ducting (R4.2) installed.
-This is not an adequate amount of insulation that is going to keep the system operating very efficiently.
-Attics are, for the most part, unconditioned, meaning an air leak could significantly reduce your home’s overall efficiency.
+For the most part attics are known as unconditioned space in your home.
+This means an air leak could significantly reduce your home’s overall efficiency.
 To avoid this, HVAC contractors must take care to properly seal and insulate the ducting—something not all of them do to the same degree of precision and even if the ducts are installed perfectly there’s still the possibility that leaks will develop.
 Ductwork naturally expands and contracts with the temperature changes, and in time that can loosen duct seals.

 We believe that all heat pumps should be efficient and provide a return on investment.
 It has been our experience that most consumers are concerned with saving energy and reducing their heating costs when looking at converting or adding a heat pump system to their home so we always want to be sure we are fully transparent and upfront about the expected outcome of a system we recommend.

 Both Nova Scotia Power and Efficiency Nova Scotia promote the purchase of heat pumps for their comfort and energy cost savings.